sair-lab/localization/README.md

 # localization

-Localization ROS Package for fusion from multi-sensor (UWB, IMU, Optical Flow, and Visual SLAM)
+Localization ROS package for range sensors, i.e. ultra wide-band (UWB).
+This repo also provides sensor fusion for multi-source, including IMU, Optical Flow, and Visual SLAM.

 # Usage
-    Only tested with ROS kinetic on Ubuntu 16.04
+    Only verified with ROS kinetic on Ubuntu 16.04.

 Install dependencies:

     sudo apt-get update